qorix-group/process_description/process/process_areas/architecture_design/guidance/architecture_process_reqs.rst

    :status: valid
    :tags: attribute, mandatory

-   Each requirement shall have a security relevance identifier:
+   Each architectural element shall have a security relevance identifier:

       * Yes
       * No